csancheze/Readme-generator/Readme.md

   ## Description

-This is a Readme generator for node.js using inquirer
+This is a Readme generator for node.js using inquirer.
+It was based on the code given but there were a few modifications.
+One function was enough to get the license information to be sent to the markdown generator.
+A module for choosing the corresponding text to create the matching license file was created and the added to the index.js via module.exports.
+At last some fixes were made to some bugs and to match the criteria.

   ## Table of Contents